 Rock

 While artwork Barns Graham did for Palinuro and Chiusure are countryside landscapes they deserve their own category for their uniqueness and abstraction.
-The clay cliffs at Chiusure at the canyons and caves of Calabria and Campagna were both what Barns-Graham would call “sculptural” and they inspired some of her most confident works, tabling realism and instead breaking down the landscapes into their quintessential shapes.
+The clay cliffs at Chiusure and the canyons and caves of Calabria and Campagna were both what Barns-Graham would call “sculptural” and they inspired some of her most confident works, tabling realism and instead breaking down the landscapes into their quintessential shapes.
 In both cases, the volume of works produced with that setting far surpasses what Barns-Graham could have made in the week or so she was at each location.
 Given that so many locations on her travel itineraries are represented by only one or two drawings done on the spot, the fact she redrew these two locations later highlights how much of an impression they made.

 An Unfettered Artist

 Barns-Graham’s hope, expressed in her first letter home to her parents, that her travels through the Italian the countryside “may be a way of investment” in artistic inspiration was realised in full (WBG/1/1/4/8).
-Not even a month after returning from Italy in 1954, her artwork made their debut in a twelve-day exhibition at the Downing’s Bookshop in St Ives, and they quickly went on to gain more exposure that fall in London, as part of her one-man show at the Roland, Browse, and Delbanco gallery.
-After another one-man show at the Scottish Gallery a year later, The Scotsman’s art critic eloquently sums up the character of Barns-Graham’s Italian work when they write that “the vitality of its rhythms derives from the constant study of nature which the drawings reveal, and how far the individuality of the observed views has contributed to the abstraction” (WBG/10, July 7, 1956).
+Not even a month after returning from Italy in 1954, her artwork made their debut in a twelve-day exhibition at the Downing’s Bookshop in St Ives, and they quickly went on to gain more exposure that autumn in London, as part of her one-man show at the Roland, Browse, and Delbanco gallery.
+After another one-man show at The Scottish Gallery a year later, The Scotsman’s art critic eloquently sums up the character of Barns-Graham’s Italian work when they write that “the vitality of its rhythms derives from the constant study of nature which the drawings reveal, and how far the individuality of the observed views has contributed to the abstraction” (WBG/10, July 7, 1956).
 It is this fascinating quality, particularly evident in her Chiusure and Palinuro pieces, which explains why these works continue to be displayed into the present-day, with the 2018 exhibition Wilhelmina Barns-Graham: Sea, Rock, Earth and Ice showing several.
 Giles Robertson, in the BBC radio program Arts Review goes on to praise the determined individuality of Barns-Graham’s Italian art.
 “In her work we find the unfettered artist,” Robertson remarks.
 “She evidently paints to please herself, but in doing so she pleases us greatly” (WBG/10, August 1, 1956).
 What else is there to say?

 Exhibition cards for Barns-Graham's Italian Drawing shows at Downing's Bookshop and The Scottish Gallery, WBG/3/7/1/7 and WBG/3/32/1/2